Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Wisconsin Stats and Trends

-- Wisconsin has played 10 games, with six wins against the spread.
+- Wisconsin has six wins against the spread in 10 games this year.

-- The Badgers have been favored by 9.5 points or more five times this season and are 4-1 ATS in those matchups.
+- The Badgers have an against the spread record of 4-1 in their five games when favored by 9.5 points or more so far this season.

-- Wisconsin has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Wisconsin's games this year have hit the over five times in 10 opportunities (50%).

-- When Wisconsin picks up more than 363.1 yards, the team is 4-1 against the spread and 4-1 overall.
+- Wisconsin is 4-1 against the spread and 4-1 overall when the team churns out over 363.1 yards.

-- The Badgers have turned the ball over 21 times this season, nine more turnovers than the Cornhuskers have forced (12).
+- The Badgers have turned the ball over nine more times (21 total) than the Cornhuskers have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.